fgalliat/XtsCPM2/README.md

-The board will run a version of XtsSupervisor + XtsCPM (w/ vZ80 emulation).
+The board currently run a version of XtsSupervisor + XtsCPM (w/ vZ80 emulation).